masiddique/sds/README.md

 # Spatial Data Science
 Spring 2025

+This a guideline on how to set up a conda environment, with the requisite packages, for the Spatial Data Science course.
+Please follow this instructions below.

 ## Set up & Activate a Conda environment

 To set up and activate a new conda environment, you can use the following commands.
 Replace `your_environment_name` with the desired name for your new environment: